tylernguyen/x1c6-hackintosh/docs/1_README-HARDWAREandBIOS.md

 > ## Modding the BIOS:
+### As of of July 16th, 2021: the BIOS mod will break TPM.
+Hence, Windows 11 will not work.
+Consider this if you choose to proceed.
-### A modded BIOS will allow for more optimizations to be made for macOS and will overall make your hackintosh better.
+#### A modded BIOS will allow for more optimizations to be made for macOS and will overall make your hackintosh better.
 I am a BIOS modding novice myself, but with these instructions, I was able to mod my x1c6 BIOS in less than one hour.
 I fully recommend doing this for all who think themselves capable.
 Furthermore, the default `config.plist` for this repository is meant to accommodate a modded BIOS with appropriate settings.
 If you cannot mod your BIOS or is unwilling to do so, use `config_unmoddedBIOS.plist`.

 <img align="left" src="./Other/README_Resources/SPI_Programmer_CH341a.jpg" alt="SPI_Programmer_CH341a.jpg" width="220">
 [SPI Programmer CH341a and SOIC8 connector](https://www.amazon.com/Organizer-Socket-Adpter-Programmer-CH341A/dp/B07R5LPTYM) are needed.